VEROS PANORAMA TRAIL

 - Aletschbord with a view of the Great Aletsch Glacier

-- Enjoy a fine coffee at the Hotel Belalp
+- Enjoy a fine coffee at Hotel Belalp

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of damage to paths when you go on a hike.
+Especially in autumn, note that fallen leaves on the ground can cover unevenness, roots, stones, or holes in the path.
+After storms, trees can still fall or branches drop.
+Especially in adverse weather, natural paths may have muddy and slippery sections.
+Expect such path impairments when undertaking a hike.

 Map